What Is Medicare?

 What Does Medicare Cover for Mesothelioma?

-Generally, Part A Medicare covers inpatient hospital care for mesothelioma patients.
+Generally, Part A Medicare covers inpatient hospital care, hospice care and home health care services for mesothelioma patients.
 Part B covers most of the treatment you may receive on an outpatient basis.

 Part B Coverage for Mesothelioma